 The stunning coastal village of Blakeney is set on a hill that leads down to the quay and harbour.
 Brimming with flint cottages typical of this part of Norfolk, in medieval times Blakeney was a busy port, until the estuary began to silt up which prevented large ships from entering the harbour.
 It’s the perfect place to stop for a rest, have an ice cream or a cup of coffee and watch the popular hobby of crab catching on the quayside.
 Just off the quay is the 15th century Guildhall, the remains of the house of a prosperous Blakeney merchant, which has an impressive brick-vaulted undercroft.

-To the east of the village, NWT Cley Marshes, is Norfolk Wildlife Trust’s oldest and best known nature reserve.
-The shingle beach and saline lagoons, as well as the grazing marsh and reed bed support a huge number of wintering and migrating wildfowl and waders, as well as bittern, marsh harrier and bearded tit.
+Once an important trading port, Cley next the Sea nowadays makes for a wonderful place for a walk.
+With paths through lush open fields running past streams and rivers, down to the beach.
+To the east of the village is Norfolk Wildlife Trust's Cley Marshes, the trust's oldest and most well-known nature reserve, with plenty of hides giving you opportunities for birdwatching along your route!
+The shingle beach and saline lagoons, as well as the grazing marsh and reed bed, support a huge number of wintering and migrating wildfowl and waders, as well as bittern, marsh harrier and bearded tit.